glam-lab/degender-the-web/README.md

 Those features are currently documented as [issues](https://github.com/ProfJanetDavis/degender-the-web/issues) and will be documented here when they are implemented.
 See also the invitation to contribute below.

+[A few sites](excluded-domains.json) are excluded due to technical incompatibilities.

 ## Learning more